-Regulations permit the Council to charge administration costs to the scheme.
-A proportion of relevant Council officers' salaries, including on-costs, have been charged to the Fund on the basis of estimated time spent on scheme administration and investment related business.
+Regulations permit the Council to charge administrative costs to the scheme.
+A proportion of relevant Council officers' salaries, including on-costs, have been charged to the Fund on the basis of time estimated to have been spent on scheme administration and investment related business.